CleverCloud/doc.clever-cloud.com/commons/clever-tools/ssh-access.md

 </div>

 You can omit the application ID.
 In that case, you will be asked to choose an organization and an application.

+## Show your application's logs

+If you want to show your application's logs while you debug:

+    journalctl -efa -u bas-deploy.service

+You can also use `journalctl` with other options if you need it